AlvaroNavR/Data-Portfolio/README.md

 ## 📌 Notes

-- Power BI dashboards are not embeded, they are link-referenced for viewing on Power BI Service.
+- Power BI dashboards are not embeded, they are link-referenced to Power BI Service.

 ---